Cell biomechanics: Atomic force microscopy

 Atomic force microscopy is an interaction between a tip attached to a flexible cantilever and the molecule on a cell surface.
 The sharp tip can be used to probe single molecular events and image live cells.
 The relative deformation of the cell and the tip can be used to estimate how much force was applied and how stiff the cell is.
 Since it is a high force measurement technique, large scale deformations and reorganizations can be observed and mapped.

 Some drawbacks of this technique include but are not limited to an overestimation of force-versus-indentation curve given no applied force, potential cell damage, variety of tip shapes that determine nature of force-deformation curve.

 Magnetic tweezers and magnetic twisting cytometry

 Magnetic twisting cytometry is mainly used to determine physical properties of biological tissues.
 They can also be used for micromanipulating cells.

 Beads are exposed to magnetizing coils leading to a magnetic dipole moment.
 A weaker directional magnetic field is then applied to twist the beads through a specific angle or to move the beads lineary.
 Some disadvantages to this system include the difficulty to control the region of the cell that the beads, no guarantee of complete binding to the cell surface, and loss of magnetization with time.

 A variation of this technique is named optical tweezers where linear forces are applied to cells rather than magnetic ones.
-A laser beam is used alongside dielectric beads of high refractive indexes to generate optical forces.
+A laser beam is used alongside dielectric beads of high refractive indices to generate optical forces.
 Drawbacks of this method include potential photo-induced damage and a limited amount of force that can be generated.